Vatican Museums (Museu Vaticani) (Ckick to see the ticket prices)

 The Athens School (Sculola di Atene); (above) this painting is one of the masterpieces reflecting the classical spirit of the Italian Renaissance.
 The painting gathers the most famous philosophers and scientists of the Ancient Greece on which the Renaissance art is based.
 In the painting the building depicted has Roman architectural elements rather than classical Greek architecture.
 You will see Platon and his student Aristotales, at the middle of the painting with blue and red dress.

-Deliverance of St Peter / Liberazione di San Pietro (above); the fresco shows how St. Peter was released from Herod Agrippa’s prison by an angel.
+Deliverance of St Peter / Liberazione di San Pietro (above); the fresco shows how St. Peter was released from Herod Agrippa’s prison with the help of an angel.
 The painting has three scenes.
-In the middle, the angel awakens St. Peter, and on the right is leading him to pass by the sleeping guards.
-On the left side a guard recognizes the light created by the angel and wakes up his friend by pointing the enlightenment in the cell.
+In the middle, the angel awakens St. Peter, and on the right, is leading him to pass by the sleeping guards.
+On the left side a guard sees the light created by the angel and wakes up his friend by pointing the enlightenment in the cell.
 Especially the back-lit scene is the most impressive part of the frescoes.

 2- Gregorian Egypt Museum

 This collection has been established by Pope Gregory XVI in 1839.
 Most of the artworks were brought by the Romans from Egypt and some of them were brought from Villa Adriana in Tivoli and some of them were bought from special collections in the 19th century.
 The Egypt section is composed of nine rooms and statutes, figures made of clay, bronze objects, and monumental artworks are exhibited in it.
 You can see the ancient artworks from Mesopotamia, Syria, and Palestine in the last two rooms.

 3- Vatican Historical Museum (Portraits Of Pope)